Topics Map > Instructional Continuity

 Supported Devices – Windows, Mac, and iPad

-Exclusive Features – Can be used on iPads via the Respondus Lockdown Browser app.
-Compatible with the New Quiz Tool*.
+•Can be used on iPads via the Respondus Lockdown Browser app (must be enabled on the per-quiz basis)

 As the name implies, the Respondus proctoring tool runs as its own internet browser like Chrome, Firefox, or Safari.
-Students will be brought directly to the Canvas login page upon launching the browser, after which they can navigate through Canvas like usual.
-If they try to begin their quiz without being in the Respondus Lockdown Browser, they will not be allowed to begin their quiz.
-Upon beginning the quiz startup, Respondus will ask permission to automatically shut down certain functions and programs on the student's device.
+Students will not be able to access any other programs or windows while the Respondus Lockdown Browser is running.
+They will be brought directly to the Canvas login page upon launching the browser, after which they can navigate through Canvas like usual.
+If they try to begin their quiz outside of the Respondus Lockdown Browser, they will not be allowed to begin their quiz.
+On quiz startup, Respondus will ask permission to automatically shut down certain functions and programs on the student's device.
 Note that some functionality, such as screenshotting or pop-up notifications on Macs, may not be automatically restored upon finishing the quiz.
 Restarting the device will usually restore these services.

 *Respondus Lockdown Browser supports the New Quiz Tool as of August 2020.
 However, there have still been some lingering bugs and inconsistencies when these options are used together, so it is still highly recommended that you use the Classic Quiz Tool for your proctored quizzes.